Landing your story on A1: Tips from a former New York Times journalist

 And while reporters can often be cynical about pitches, a good story idea is usually welcomed by a journalist who is scouring their beat for potential topics, all while filing multiple articles a day, fending off “good ideas” from their own editors, and juggling the responsibilities of home and family life.

-Take, for example, one of the best pitches I got, in early 2005, as I was covering the publishing business in New York.
+Take, for example, one of the best pitches Ed got, in early 2005, as he was covering the publishing business in New York.
 A publicity agent for a publishing house was trying to get attention for a relatively new imprint focused on pop culture popular with a 20-something audience.
 Instead of pitching a straight-up profile of the product line, why not come to a meeting with the imprint’s publisher and staff, the publicist suggested, where they brainstormed new ideas for books that might capture the pre-social media zeitgeist of the mid-2000s?

 The result was a prescient portrait in The New York Times of what would become one of Simon & Schuster’s most successful publishing imprints.
 Now known as Gallery Books, it publishes more than 200 titles a year, by such bestselling pop-culture authors as Amy Schumer and Tiffany Haddish, and is still overseen by the same publisher, Jennifer Bergstrom.